andrewning/alfred-workflows-scientific/README.md

 - books thorough Google Books
 - journal and conference papers through Google Scholar search
 - a PDF on your computer by scanning the PDF for its DOI and then going through CrossRef
-- AIAA journal and conference papers
+- AIAA journal and conference papers (these are now available through CrossRef so the separate AIAA functionality was removed)

 This workflow is primarily intended to work with [BibDesk](http://bibdesk.sourceforge.net), but it also copies the BibTeX to the clipboard so it can be used with other applications.
 If you do use BibDesk it is recommended that you set the preference in BibDesk to open a certain file at application launch.
 Otherwise, you will need to have the BibDesk document open that you want to import to before running the workflow.